arnaudh/magic-card-zoom/README.md

 ## Contributing

-Please submit any feedback, issues, or feature requests you have [here](https://docs.google.com/forms/d/e/1FAIpQLSc74wD1PziO3uHVpGuEHrQj9vrd_EMKhSxVJhtaJDyT42ELTQ/viewform?usp=sf_link).
+Please submit any feedback, issues, or feature requests you have using [GitHub issues](/../../issues) or using [this quick feedback link](https://docs.google.com/forms/d/e/1FAIpQLSc74wD1PziO3uHVpGuEHrQj9vrd_EMKhSxVJhtaJDyT42ELTQ/viewform?usp=sf_link).

 Also, you are more than welcome to contribute directly to this repository!
 To do so, fork it, make some changes and submit a pull request.